What we thought of The Life of Pablo

 Whether or not Yeezy is crazy isn’t really our problem though.
 What we should concern ourselves with is whether the man has anything to offer the world with his music.

 With songs like ‘Ultralight Beam,’ where he goes, quite literally, to church, or ‘Pt.2,’ offering us an audio overview of hip-hop history, we cannot help but answer with a resounding YES.

 Of course, this record isn’t without some problems.
 We could mention ‘Famous,’ a song that may have gathered a lot of press – for the Tay-Tay lyrics – but does not deliver anything, apart from Rihanna showing off her vocal skills.

-Auto-tune might have been turned off, here and there, and as a whole, the album may have benefitted from some editing.
+It would have been nice if auto-tune had been turned off, here and there, and as a whole, the album may have benefitted from some editing.